sap-tutorials/Tutorials/tutorials/iot-cf-send-data-mqtt/iot-cf-send-data-mqtt.md

 [ACCORDION-BEGIN [Step 5: ](Generate the Device Certificate)]

+**Prerequisites:**

+You have installed OpenSSL.
+A description on how to install OpenSSL can be found in the tutorial [Install OpenSSL](https://developers.sap.com/tutorials/iot-cf-install-openssl.html).

 1. Use the main menu to navigate to the *Devices* section of the *Device Management* category.

 2. Choose the previously created device.

 3. On the device details page, choose the *Certificate* tab.

 4. In the *Generate Certificate* dialog, select the type of certificate you want to generate.
-For this tutorial please use *PEM* and choose *Generate*.
+For this tutorial please use `pem`.

     > Note:
     >  Supported types are PEM and P12.
 Based on the certificate type you choose, the system downloads a `*-device_certificate.pem` or `*-device_certificate.p12` and a dialog opens, which shows the *Secret* key.
     >
     >

+5. Choose *Generate*.

-5. Select and copy the displayed *Secret* key before closing the dialog or leaving the page, as it cannot be restored at a later point in time.
+6. Select and copy the displayed *Certificate Secret* key before closing the dialog or leaving the page, as it cannot be restored at a later point in time.

-6. Rename `*-device_certificate.pem` to `certificate.pem`.
+7. Rename `*-device_certificate.pem` to `certificate.pem`.

-7. Open the console in the directory where the previously downloaded `*.pem` file is located.
+8. Open the console in the directory where the previously downloaded `*.pem` file is located.

-8. Enter the following command in the terminal:
+9. Enter the following command in the terminal:

     ```bash
     openssl pkcs12 -export -in certificate.pem -inkey certificate.pem -out client.ks
     ```

     > Note:
     >  Use the copied *Secret* key from the previous step for all password requests - *import pass phrase* and *Export Password*.
     >
     >